BlueGreenMagick/yomikiri/README.md

 ## Building from source

 Please note that we do not support building the project on Windows.
 You may want to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to build the project.
+The build system has only been tested on MacOS 14 (ARM) however, and may not quite work on Linux.

 [NodeJS](https://nodejs.org/en/download), [pnpm](https://pnpm.io/installation), [Rust & cargo](https://www.rust-lang.org/tools/install), [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) must be installed.